imran-ib/Excel-Notes/Excel Advance.md

 **To Make a image background **

 `format -> adjust -> color -> set background transparent ` click on any color you want to set transparent

+## Importing excel sheet to existing excel sheet

+`right click on the bottom sheet name and select move or copy `

+check create copy

+select the sheet you want to copy to and click ok

+## Converting Time to Decimal

+Some times we need simple figure of hours and we may need to convert our time to decimal.

+- Get  hours `=HOUR(A1)`
+- Get Minutes `=MINUTE(B1)`

+The Actual Formula is simple `=A1*24` (hours in a day ) if you don't get decimal change format from custom to general

+*Start from lacture 12*